Mastering the Cultural Formulation Interview in Psychiatry

 Objective

-For the immersive learning component specifically, the intention was to give learners an opportunity to better understand the complexity of culturally informed care through immersive practice:
+For the immersive learning component specifically, the intention was to allow learners to better understand the complexity of culturally informed care through immersive practice:

 • Familiarizing themselves with the DSM-5 CFI, a semi-structured tool featuring 16 questions across 4 domains.